Skip to main content

 Average Sunshine: 109 hours of sunshine

-Yes, we know that April is technically a spring month, but it's also plays host to the beginning of British Summer Time, meaning longer days, lighter evenings and an increase in temperature.
+Yes, we know that April is technically a spring month, but it also plays host to the beginning of British Summer Time, meaning longer days, lighter evenings and an increase in temperature.
 Because of this, popularity for April almost doubles in comparison to March, with 8.7% of 2023 weddings taking place in this bright and beautiful month.

-Pros of an April Wedding: Surprisingly, April still counts as low season for many wedding venues, meaning their hire prices are often still much lower than high season which technically runs from May to September.
+- April still counts as low season for many wedding venues, meaning their hire prices are often still much lower than high season which technically runs from May to September.

-April also sees the first two-week school holiday for most schools over Easter.
+- April also sees the first two-week school holiday for most schools over Easter.
 Depending when the Easter weekend falls, the half term holiday tends to fall within the first two to three weeks of the month.

-If you're into your flowers, April is the best month to get married as so many of your favourite blooms will have come into season including anemones, marigolds, freesias and lily of the valley.
+- If you're into your flowers, April is the best month to get married as so many of your favourite blooms will have come into season including anemones, marigolds, freesias and lily of the valley.
 When flowers are in season, they are much cheaper and easier for wedding florists to source as opposed to trying to get them when they're out of season.

-However, there is a bank holiday over the Easter weekend, meaning people could have more flexibility to move family celebrations to the extra day if you decide to get married.
+- Easter, Ramadan and Passover all fall in April, meaning people may be booked up months or even a year in advance with family gatherings and religious celebrations.
+However, there is a bank holiday over the Easter weekend, meaning people could have more flexibility to move family celebrations to the extra day instead.
 Be warned though, bank holiday weddings can come with an added price tag.

 April Weather: UK Averages